-The vascular system is the connections of numerous blood vessels in our bodies.
-The system is comprised of artery, veins and capillaries which can.
-The major organs support it are heart, brain, lungs and kidneys.
+The vascular system is the connection of numerous blood vessels of our bodies.
+The system is comprised of arteries, veins, and capillaries which can.
+The major organs that support it are the heart, brain, lungs, and kidneys.
 It is not easy to keep our vascular system healthy and functionally normal as multiple factors make an adverse impact on the vessels routinely.
-The malfunctions of the vascular system lead to life-threatening conditions like stroke, IHD, atherosclerosis and many more.
-Among many physiological reasons, ageing is the most crucial factor that makes a severe influence on the vascular system.
-The Ageing changes vascular thickness and its elastic recoiling system and alters cardiac hemodynamic The following factors may be considered as responsible for destabilising vascular physiology
+The malfunctions of the vascular system leading to life-threatening conditions like stroke, IHD, atherosclerosis, and many more.
+Among many physiological reasons, aging is the most important factor that make a serious influence on the vascular system.
+The Ageing changes vascular thickness and its elastic recoiling system and alters cardiac hemodynamic The following factors may be considered as responsible to destabilize vascular physiology

 MoU signed by Prof.Luis Gabriel Navar and Prof.M.S.Biradar for 1st official collaboration between the universities.
 Prof.Kusal Das and Prof.DSA Majid are the Principal collaborators for 3 yrs project.
 The work will be done under the care of Prof.Das at Laboratory of Vascular Physiology & Medicine, BLDE (Deemed to be University), India and Prof.Dewan S.A.Majid of Hypertension and Renal Centre of Excellence, Tulane University School of Medicine, USA.
 The Project is entitled “Hypoxia, metal exposure and cell signaling pathways: Evaluation of vascular integrity with renal functions in male albino rats supplemented with ascorbate and calcium channel blocker”

 - Diabetes, thyroid diseases or gonadal hormone abnormalities